 If a defaulting reporting issuer is insolvent and is the subject of a stay of proceedings or similar order under the Companies' Creditors Arrangement Act, R.S.C.
 1985, c.
 C-36, as amended, or the Bankruptcy and Insolvency Act, R.S.C.

 1985, c.
-B-3, as amended, or similar legislation, the CSA regulators will generally note the issuer in default but take no other action until the relevant stay is lifted.
+B-3, as amended, or similar legislation, the CSA regulators will generally note the issuer in default but take no other action until the relevant stay is lifted, provided the issuer complies with the alternative information guidelines.
+In situations where this is not the case, or where the default is expected to continue for an extended period, the CSA regulators will determine whether further action is warranted after considering all relevant factors and circumstances.